neoforged/.github/primers/1.21.4/index.md

     - `hasClientLoaded`, `setClientLoaded` - Whether the client player has been loaded.
     - `tickClientLoadTimeout` - Ticks the timer on how long to wait before kicking out the client player if not loaded.
 - `net.minecraft.world.item`
-    - `BlockItem#shouldPrintOpWarning` - Whether a warning should be printed to the player based on stored block entity data and adminstrator permissions.
+    - `Item#shouldPrintOpWarning` - Whether a warning should be printed to the player based on stored block entity data and adminstrator permissions.
     - `ItemStack`
         - `getCustomName` - Returns the custom name of the item, or `null` if no component exists.
         - `immutableComponents` - Returns either the immutable patch or a copy of the stack component map.
         - `hasNonDefault` - Returns whether there is a custom value for the data component instead of just the default.
+- `net.minecraft.world.item.component.CustomData`
-- `net.minecraft.world.item.component.CustomData#parseEntityId` - Reads the entity id off of the component.
+    - `parseEntityId` - Reads the entity id off of the component.
+    - `parseEntityType` - Reads the entity type from the id and maps it to its registry object.
 - `net.minecraft.world.item.crafting.Ingredient#isEmpty` - Returns whether the ingredient has no values.
 - `net.minecraft.world.item.trading.Merchant#stillValid` - Checks whether the merchant can still be accessed by the player.
 - `net.minecraft.world.level`